The Asset Tracing and Recovery Review: United Kingdom - England & Wales

 Norwich Pharmacal orders

 Again, the order is not available as of right, but the court will decide on the basis of all the information available to it whether it is appropriate to grant it.
-It will not usually do so unless it is necessary for the order to be made to assist the applicant to trace his or her assets or money so that he or she can protect them or unless it is just and convenient for some other reason.105 To obtain such an order, it is necessary to demonstrate that the respondent has been involved in the defendant's wrongdoing, if only unwittingly.106 A bank that innocently transmits funds that later turn out to be the proceeds of fraud would be therefore be involved.
-However, if it has taken no action in connection with the fraud, the risk is that it will be regarded as a mere witness and a Norwich Pharmacal order will not be available.107 It is also necessary to show that there are no other relevant provisions or procedures available under English law by which information could be obtained, that the respondent is likely to have relevant documents or information, and that there is a good arguable case if there is wrongdoing.
+It will not usually do so unless it is necessary for the order to be made to assist the applicant to trace his or her assets or money so that he or she can protect them or unless it is just and convenient for some other reason.109 To obtain such an order, it is necessary to demonstrate that the respondent is more than a 'mere witness' and this usually means showing that the respondent has been involved in the defendant's wrongdoing, if only unwittingly.110 A bank that innocently transmits funds that later turn out to be the proceeds of fraud would be therefore be involved.
+However, if it has taken no action in connection with the fraud, the risk is that it will be regarded as a mere witness and a Norwich Pharmacal order will not be available.111 It is also necessary to show that there are no other relevant provisions or procedures available under English law by which information could be obtained, that the respondent is likely to have relevant documents or information, and that there is a good arguable case if there is wrongdoing.

 Norwich Pharmacal relief is invariably used in respect of respondents and material within the jurisdiction.
-Whether it can be used outside the jurisdiction has been seriously doubted.108
+Whether it can be used outside the jurisdiction has been seriously doubted.112

 In civil proceedings in English courts, parties are typically ordered to disclose a list, to the court and the other parties, of all documents: